cosmos/ethermint/docs/quickstart/installation.md

 ## Docker

-You can build Ethermint using Docker by running:
+You can build Aragon-Chain using Docker by running:

 ```bash
 make docker